Mfoniso1/Nigeria-Store-Density-Analyzer/README.md

     npm install
     ```

+3.  **Set up your API Key**: This project uses the Google Gemini API for AI predictions.
+You will need an API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+The application expects this key to be available as `process.env.API_KEY` in the execution environment.
+How you set this up will depend on your deployment and development environment.
+For example, when using a tool like Vite, you might create a `.env` file and configure your build to expose the variable.

-3.  **Start the development server**:
+4.  **Start the development server**:
     ```bash
     npm run start
     ```
     (This assumes you have a `start` script in your `package.json` configured to run a local web server, e.g., using `vite`).

-4. Open your browser and navigate to the local address provided (usually `http://localhost:5173`).
+5. Open your browser and navigate to the local address provided (usually `http://localhost:5173`).

-The application requires an internet connection to fetch data from the OpenStreetMap APIs.
-No API keys are needed.
+The application requires an internet connection to fetch data from the OpenStreetMap and Google Gemini APIs.